irkgreen/beltprox/README.md

 warn if increment becomes negative?

-not sure how to remove old site from the dropdown if the user saves site
+not sure how to remove old site from the dropdown if the user saves site -redesign user cannot change ID or name unless new???  re do new and save site -maybe have a start button and edit data

-clean up, make buttons bigger, line up titles and driver, passenger etc.

-make look iOS-ey
+clean up, make buttons bigger, line up titles and driver, passenger etc. make look iOS-ey

-make sound on click (buffering)
+make sound on click (buffering) or clean up background color event (buggy)

-form not populating on edit on iOS in chrom but okay in safari?
+form not populating on edit on iOS in chrome but okay in safari?

 what if you close before save?

 <link rel="apple-touch-startup-image" href="/startup.png">
 hide title bar

 create two buttons for incre/decrem and value